JoshuaIgho/Audio-wave-/README.md

 # 🎵 Audio Wave Loading Animation

-A simple and visually appealing audio wave loading animation built with HTML and CSS.
-This project mimics the bouncing waveforms commonly seen in audio players and streaming platforms, offering a dynamic visual cue while content is loading.
+A sleek and visually appealing **audio wave loading animation** built with pure **HTML and CSS**.
+This project replicates the dynamic waveforms seen in audio players and streaming platforms, providing an eye-catching visual indicator for loading states.

+---

+## ✨ Features

+- 🌐 **Responsive Design** – Scales seamlessly for any screen size.
+- 🎶 **Smooth Animation** – Realistic wave-like motion.
+- 💡 **Lightweight** – No JavaScript or external libraries required.
+- 🎨 **Easy Customization** – Adjust colors, speed, and height with CSS.

+---

 ## 🛠️ Built With

-- **HTML5** – For the page structure
+- **HTML5** – For the semantic structure.
-- **CSS3** – For the animation styling and effects
+- **CSS3** – For the animation styling and effects.

+---

 ## 📁 Project Structure